hsci-r/data-centric-template/README.md

 - Generally, try to make sure there is an easy way by which all the dependencies of a project can be installed.
 To ensure this, prefer isolated project environments.
   - For managing dependencies in Python projects, prefer using [Poetry](https://python-poetry.org/).
   - For managing dependencies in R, prefer using [Packrat](https://rstudio.github.io/packrat/).
-  - For projects combining Python and R, you may also use [Conda](https://docs.conda.io/en/latest/).
+  - For projects combining Python and R, use both.
   - Don't commit the env directories created by the above tools to git, instead just commit the definition/lock files.
 - Using notebooks is ok, but:
   - For Python, prefer `#%%` style in plain `.py` files instead of `.ipynb` (see e.g. [Scientific Tools for PyCharm](https://www.jetbrains.com/pycharm/features/scientific_tools.html), [Python Interactive window in VSCode](https://code.visualstudio.com/docs/python/jupyter-support-py) or [Jupytext for Jupyter Notebook](https://github.com/mwouts/jupytext)).